Cryptoverse: What crisis? Venture capitalists bet big on crypto

 The numbers contrast with general VC activity in United States, where deals fell to $144.2 billion in the first half from $158.2 billion in the same period last year as macro conditions and market turmoil chill investment. read more

-Rumi Morales, director of investments at Digital Currency Group, a major American VC, said the data reflected increasingly robust faith in the crypto and blockchain sector.
+Rumi Morales, director of investments at Digital Currency Group, a major U.S. crypto investor, said the data reflected increasingly robust faith in the crypto and blockchain sector.

 "There used to be existential risk being in the space - that the whole industry was just going to go away, it was all a dream.
 That is not the case anymore."